HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 Milwaukee to Elkhorn

-Much of this route follows bicycle trails: the recently expanded and renamed "Seven Waters Trail" in Racine County from the county line to Burlington and the new River Trail in Walworth county from Burlington to Elkhorn.
+Much of this route follows bicycle trails: the recently expanded and renamed "Seven Waters Trail" in Racine County from the county line to Burlington and the White River Trail in Walworth county from Burlington to Elkhorn.
 There are a number of possible routes from downtown Milwaukee to the start of the Seven Waters Trail, none of which is the obvious choice.

 Milwaukee to the Seven Waters Trail